laneyberm/Movies-ETL/README.md

 Congrats on performing your first ETL process.
 By the way, ETL isn't the only way to create a data pipeline (even though it's the most common).
 There is also the Extract, Load, and Transform (ELT) paradigm.

 With ELT, data is stored as unstructured data in a data lake and transformed when analyses are performed.
 This requires very powerful analytical tools to perform the transformation tasks quickly, where ETL frontloads the transformation to make analyses easier to perform.

-Amazing Prime loves the dataset and wants to keep it updated on a daily basis.
-Britta needs your help to create an automated pipeline that takes in new data, performs the appropriate transformations, and loads the data into existing tables.
-You’ll need to refactor the code from this module to create one function that takes in the three files—Wikipedia data, Kaggle metadata, and the MovieLens rating data—and performs the ETL process by adding the data to a PostgreSQL database.

-## Resources
-- Data Source: movies_metadata.csv, ratings.csv, wikipedia-movies.json
-- Software: Jupyter Notebook 6.4.8, Python 3.7.13, PostgreSQL 14.5, pgAdmin 4 version 6.12

 ## Results